mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 I feel that way because it's common for my teammates to ask me for feedback on support tickets, which is something I've encouraged.

-I'm realizing that teammates exalating support tickets to me makes my inbox more time-sensitive.
+I'm realizing that teammates escalating support tickets to me makes my inbox more time-sensitive.
 Instead of the ticket being blocked on when either of the two support engineers have time, it's now blocked on me and the specific support engineer who escalated to me.
 I then feel like I have to respond quickly to avoid making the customer wait for days.

 One option we've never tried is "parallel escalation."
 Instead of pausing a support ticket to wait for my feedback, I should encourage teammates to continue working with the customer and ask me for feedback in parallel.